palashmon/awesome-vscode-settings/readme.md

 - [Terminal](#terminal)
   - [Custom Terminal Cursor Style](#custom-terminal-cursor-style) - Customize the cursor style in the terminal.
   - [Terminal Font Size](#terminal-font-size) - Adjust the font size in the terminal.
+  - [Disable Persistent Sessions](#disable-persistent-sessions) - Disable persistent sessions in the terminal.
 - [User Interface](#user-interface)
   - [Default Settings Editor](#default-settings-editor) - Open the JSON file editor as the default Settings editor.
   - [Hide Command Center](#hide-command-center) - Hide the Command Center to reduce visual clutter.